RhythmusByte/Termux/README.md

 # Topic: Restaurant Reservation & Management

  The project is a restaurant reservation and management website.
 It has mainly three sides: the owner side, employees side and the customer side.
-The project will be a eleven phase project with additional optional phases.

 > Nb: This is just a prototype plan, some of the features might not be in the actual project and also maybe some new features will be added.